Meetha22003992/LU-Decomposition/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
-1. Import numpy as np
+1.Import numpy as np

-2. Import library called 'scipy' to solve the lu decomposition.
+2.Import library called 'scipy' to solve the lu decomposition.

 3.Import lu_factor and lu_solve libraries.

 4.Get the input to solve the lu decomposition.

-5. Print the result obtained.
+5.Print the result obtained.

 ## Program:
 (i) To find the L and U matrix